CS3219-AY2324S1-G04/peerprep_room_service/README.md

 Manages rooms.
 Rooms represent user matchings and contains information about said matching such as question assigned and programming language chosen.

+Provides endpoints for CRUD operations with regards to user information.

 Note that Room Service does not match users together.
 Said task is handled by Matching Service.

 ## Table of Contents